-Insects have 2 types of eyes - compound eyes (right and below left) composed of many hexagonal ommatidia, and ocelli (below right), also called simple eyes.
+Insects have 2 types of eyes - compound eyes (below) composed of many hexagonal ommatidia, and ocelli (below), also called simple eyes.

 The compound eye is made up of a number of hexagonal facets or ommatidia.
-Each facet has a thin outer cuticular layer, slightly convex, which acts as a simple, rigid lens (see the bumblebee eye on the right).
+Each facet has a thin outer cuticular layer, slightly convex, which acts as a simple, rigid lens (see the bumblebee eye below).
 But unlike the human eye, there is no focusing muscle or any means of altering the focal length.

-Light passes through this to a crystalline layer, then to the retinal cells at the base, which leads to the optic nerve fibres and then the brain (see the diagram below left).
-So each omatidium is a separate unit, and picks up only one small section of what human eyes see.
+Light passes through this to a crystalline layer, then to the retinal cells at the base, which leads to the optic nerve fibres and then the brain (see the diagram below).
+So each ommatidium is a separate unit, and picks up only one small section of what human eyes see.

-The size of the omatidia vary in some insects, and can have different functions, e. g. small omatidia may be useful in prey or mate recognition, whereas large omatidia may interpret light intensity.
+The size of the ommatidia vary in some insects, and can have different functions, e. g. small ommatidia may be useful in prey or mate recognition, whereas large ommatidia may interpret light intensity.

 The number of ommatidia in the compound eye varies greatly in the different types of insect